-[42] Is the community of Chaparral the general community?
-The answer is no, Chaparral is not the general community; it is a specific community covering an area whose boundaries appear ill-defined.
+[42] Is the community of Tuscany the general community?
+The answer is no, Tuscany is not the general community; it is a specific community covering a specific area.
 The general community should include, at the very least, all those who bear the burden of taxes unpaid by the exempt entity, i.e., at least the rest of the City of Calgary, and conceivably anyone in the province of Alberta.